On the constrained growth of complex scale-independent systems: Introduction

-We use diverse databases to validate our approach: scientific productivity of authors on the arXiv e-print archive (arXiv), one month of user activities on the Digg social news website (Digg) \cite{Lerman10}, productivity of actors on the Internet Movie Database (IMDb), sexual relations in a Brazilian escort community (sexual) \cite{Holme2011} and the writings of William Shakespeare, Miguel de Cervantes Saavedra and Johann Wolfgang von Goethe.
+The paper is organized as follows.
+In Sec.~\ref{sec:model}, we construct our theoretical framework and obtain a versatile minimal growth model, a generalization of the standard preferential attachment approach.
+In Sec.~\ref{sec:results}, we use diverse databases to validate our method: scientific productivity of authors on the arXiv e-print archive (arXiv), one month of user activities on the Digg social news website (Digg) \cite{Lerman10}, productivity of actors on the Internet Movie Database (IMDb) and sexual relations in a Brazilian escort community (sexual) \cite{Holme2011}.
+Based on the successes of these empirical evidences, we thereby confirm that our framework can be used not only to infer the past of known distributions but to construct their future.
+We conclude, in Sec.~\ref{sec:conc}, by summarizing what insights and applications are offered by our work.
+Some technical details of the analysis and a description of our datasets and algorithms are relegated to a separate Appendix.